This post explores how competitive Interactive Brokers is when it comes to commissions for trading stocks.

 - Forex conversion cost. if you are purchasing shares in a currency different from your home currency, someone would have to help you convert the money in your home currency to that of the foreign currency.
 This can be done by your bank, a third party agent like Transferwise, or your broker

-This do not include a few other costs that you should think about if you are a fund investors such as bid/ask spread, tracking error, dividend withholding charges.
+This does not include a few other costs that you should think about if you are a fund investor such as bid/ask spread, tracking error, dividend withholding charges.

 Total Cost Comparison Between Interactive Brokers and Standard Chartered Online Trading

 We decide to compare Interactive Brokers to Standard Chartered Online Trading (SCB) because there are many readers who are trying to identify a platform that is the most cost-effective for them to buy-and-hold low-cost, broadly diversified, tax-efficient UCITS ETFs listed on the London Stock Exchange.